Home / Blog / Carbon offsetting and certificates. How do they work?

 We get asked a lot of questions about carbon offsetting, what we support and how we go about this process.
 You asked, so let’s get stuck in!

-Powershop has been offsetting 100% of the carbon associated with our customers’ electricity usage for 5 years.
+Powershop has been offsetting 100% of the carbon associated with our customers’ energy usage for 5 years.
 And we’ve been accredited under the government NCOS standard as a carbon neutral business since 2014.
 Let us step you through why we choose to offset, and the process around it.